-To compare the heating and cooling building energy requirements from both a site and source perspective, figures eleven and twelve are provided below.
-First eleven shows that when considering natural gas consumption, it accounts for 47.4% of the building's annual energy consumption, but when considering these fuels from a source perspective as shown in figure twelve, natural gas reduces to only accounting for 20.1% of the annual energy consumption.
-Although we typically just look at annual cost savings when comparing alternatives, site energy must also be a comparative tool in comparing design options.
+To compare the heating and cooling building energy requirements from both a site and source perspective, Figures 11 and 12 are provided below.
+First, Figure 11 shows that when considering natural gas consumption, it accounts for 47.4% of the building's annual HVAC energy consumption, but when considering these fuels from a source perspective as shown in Figure 12, natural gas reduces to only accounting for 20.1% of the annual HVAC energy consumption.
+Although we typically look at annual cost savings when comparing alternatives, site energy must also be a comparative tool between design options.
 This is a strong consideration when determining the overall impact of your building on the environment as well, as opposed to simply the impact of your building from an annual cost perspective to the owner.

-Figure 11: A figure showing the comparison of heating energy (natural gas) to other building energy (electricity) from a site energy perspective
+Figure 11: A Figure showing the comparison of heating energy (natural gas) to other building energy (electricity) from a site energy perspective